 Think of it like putting gas in a car.
 Eating too much protein is like driving 50 miles just to get to the gas station.
 Sure, the gas might be cheaper there, but you’re wasting so much fuel just to get it!
 That’s what it’s like for your body burning calories just to digest a hamburger.
 On top of that, the gas (i.e. protein) you get has a bunch of other stuff (i.e. grease and fat) mixed into it that’s no good for the car.
 It sounds like a pretty bad deal, doesn’t it?

-If you don’t want to cheat your body, limit your consumption of the following foods:
+If you don’t want to cheat your body, and build up your energy for soccer, limit your consumption of the following foods:

 • Red meat